randombk/steamos-teardown/docs/partitions.md

 ## OSTree

-It is not entirely clear whether SteamOS uses `ostree`.
+SteamOS uses `flatpak`, which in turn uses `ostree`.
 There are several indications that it does (i.e. `/etc/ostree-mkinitcpio.conf`), but it does not use standard update mechanisms (`/etc/ostree` is entirely empty).

 ## Misc Outputs